Auri-Fex/Halcova/halcova/stories/01_the_reading_story_v4.md

 ---

-The breakfast room smelled of coffee and secrets.
+The breakfast room was all polished wood and morning light, coffee steam rising like prayers nobody believed in.

 Her father sat at the head of the table, merchant's coat pressed sharp as a blade, the family seal gleaming at his collar like a small bronze promise.
 Còcal Còcalnòc was reading correspondence—or pretending to.
 His eyes moved too quickly, scanning without seeing, the way they did when his mind was elsewhere.